zahaibalig/huldra/DEVELOPMENT-GUIDELINES.md

 [^3]: Note that default values are used, or the rule is inactive, for some of the options

 ### Testing

 - All code should work for all multimedia modalities (image, video, audio, text), and all storage (local, cloud) and deployment (local, cloud) options
 <!---
 - All unit tests must pass on a feature branch before creating a PR towards `dev`
 - A Continuous Integration (CI) framework is being developed for the purpose of automated branch testing -->
+- As this project uses Create React App, we use the built-in Jest as the testing framework.
+See the documentation from [Create React App](https://create-react-app.dev/docs/running-tests) and [Jest](https://jestjs.io/docs/tutorial-react) for further details
+- We put test files in a `__tests__` folder in the same directory as the code they are testing, with the suffix `.test.js` (e.g., for `src/components/MyComponent.js`, we create `src/components/__tests__/MyComponent.test.js`)
+  - The only exception is for `src/App.js`, which is tested in `src/App.test.js`
 - Use `npm run test` to run the tests

 ### Commits